 const ok = await verify('user@example.com', { checkMx: true, timeout: 1000 });

-A do-it-yourself approach offers full control over the validation process.
-This method involves a sequence of checks that you implement manually.
-The first step is a regular expression pass, where you can reuse a library like validator.js or a custom pattern.
+This do-it-yourself method provides full control over the validation process.
+It involves a sequence of checks.
+First, you perform a regex pass on the email address.
+You can reuse validator.js for this or implement a custom pattern.

 // 1.
 Regex pass (reuse validator.js or your custom pattern).